 Have you recently acquired a hobby in maintaining a server?
-Chances are someone is trying to hack you.
+Chances are your machine is being poked and prodded by bot farms.
 I highly recommend reading this guide if you want top level security for your server.

 But how can you see if someone (or some thing) is attempting to hack your machine?
 If you're on debian just type: